GAZB2212/Fusion-connect/replit.md

-# HalalMatch - Luxury Muslim Matchmaking Platform
+# Fusion - Luxury Muslim Matchmaking Platform

 ## Overview

-HalalMatch is a premium Muslim matchmaking platform designed to help Muslim singles find meaningful connections in a halal, respectful way.
+Fusion is a premium Muslim matchmaking platform designed to help Muslim singles find meaningful connections in a halal, respectful way.
 The application emphasizes Islamic values, privacy, and safety while providing modern dating app features like profile discovery, matching, messaging, and chaperone support for traditional courtship.

 The platform is built as a full-stack TypeScript application with a React frontend and Express backend, using PostgreSQL for data persistence and custom email/password authentication via Passport Local Strategy.